ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Onboarding into a New Company
   - Leaders are often hired (lateral move) to do things that they have been successful at doing elsewhere (_here's looking at you kid_)
   - In promotion cases, leaders understand a lot about the company...in this case, they do not and need to learn (fast)!
-  - surveys show that coming in from the outside is "much harder" than being promoted from within
+  - Surveys show that coming in from the outside is "much harder" than being promoted from within
-  - high failure rate of leaders coming from outside (e.g. leaders not familiar with internal network of new company, not familiar with corporate structures, unknown to the organization, etc.)
+  - High failure rate of leaders coming from outside (e.g. leaders not familiar with internal network of new company, not familiar with corporate structures, unknown to the organization, etc.)
   - Four pillars of effective onboarding
     - Business orientation (learn about the company as a whole, not just your specific parts)
     - Stakeholder connection (vertical as well as - importantly - horizontal); find historians, cultural interpreters
     - Expectations alignment
-    - Cultural adaptation (determine the norms, shared language, values, etc.) - this is the most daunting of the pillars
+    - **Cultural adaptation (determine the norms, shared language, values, etc.) - this is the most daunting of the pillars**
-      - Key check list includes: influence; Meetings; Execution; Conflict; Recognition; Ends versus means.
+      - Key check list includes: Influence; Meetings; Execution; Conflict; Recognition; Ends versus means.
-  - Key ways to prepare yourself:
+  - **Key ways to prepare yourself:**
     - When transitioning, take time to make a clear break from the old and the new (e.g. take a weekend or a day to focus on what you need to be successful in the new role)
     - Assess your vulnerabilities
     - Watch out for your strengths